 Q-2009: Where can I find parts for a Forney AT-100 welder?

 The only parts available from Forney on this discontinued welder would be serviceable replacement leads.
 For other parts, we would suggest contacting the original vendor, L.B.L.
-Inc., in the Chicago area at 708-579-5893.
+Inc., in the Chicago area, 708-579-5893.

 Q-2010: My Forney C3 welder discharged a pale fluid and began smoking while welding.
 Can you help me figure out why?

+This machine has been discontinued for many years.
 The part that is leaking and smoking is most likely the capacitor.
-We no longer stock those, but here are a couple of potential suppliers that might be able to help you out.
-Please let them know you need the 20MFA, 370VOC, oil filled capacitor.
-Packard Ind.
-800-334-7169.
-Galco Industrial Electronics 800-575-5562.
+We no longer stock those, but below are a couple of potential suppliers that might be able to help you out.
+Let them know you need the 20MFA, 370VOC, oil filled capacitor.

 Q-2011: Do you carry parts for the Forney C5 welder?

-The few parts for those old Forney welders that are still available (lead components & female jacks) can be found on our website, www.forneyind.com.
+The few parts for those older Forney welders that are still available (lead components & female jacks) can be found on our website, www.forneyind.com.
+The plug-in connectors are Forney ITEM#'s 57901 and 57902.

 Q-2012: I have a Forney C5B welder and need to replace the insulated electrode holder with cable and the duo-grip ground clamp with cable.